This copy is for your personal, noncommercial use only. Please click here to print the article.

 Now we know that if we buy one 10k lot of AUD/USD we’ll earn 0.82 AUD and owe $0.06 USD.
 To net these two together, we’ll first convert the 0.82 AUD to USD Dollars.
 To do that we simply multiply by 0.8780 (the current AUD/USD Spot rate) which gets us to $0.72 US.

-We can see here that it shows 0.49 next to RollB.
 Why doesn’t it match?
-The reason is that the interest rates that we used in our example: 3% for the AU Dollar and 0.25% for the US Dollar, are simply the target rates set by the central banks of those countries.
+The reason is that the interest rates that we used in our example: 3% for the AU Dollar and 0.25% for the US Dollar, are simply thetargetrates set by the central banks of those countries.
 Market participants (i.e. banks) will determine where the actual overnight lending and deposit rates should be.
 So, unfortunately, our calculation and this example here is just to help understand rollover conceptually.
 Doing the calculation based on target rates will never get you to the exact rollover value that is charged or earned, but it is a good exercise to understand how rollover works.

 The next question that many traders ask is “why do we get charged more then we can earn on Rollover?”
-You can see here again that if we’re long AUD/USD we’ll earn $0.49, but if we are short we will owe $1.07.
+If, for example, we’re long AUD/USD we’ll earn $0.49, but if we are short we will owe $1.07.
 The answer is that banks introduce a spread on the interest rates.
 They will pay us a bit less than the overnight rate when we lend to them, and they will charge us a bit more then than the overnight rate we you borrow from them.
-The end result is that, unfortunately, we traders always get charged more then we earn when it comes to rollover (This is also why Roll S and Roll B can both be negative at times).
+The end result is that, unfortunately, we traders always get charged more then we earn when it comes to rollover.
+This is also why both rolls can both be negative at times.

 That doesn’t negate the powerful impact that rollover can have on a trading strategy.
 Some traders will only go into positions that will allow them to earn at rollover.

-We can see here that going short one 10k lot of GBP/AUD pays us $0.81 a day in rollover.
+Let’s say going short one 10k lot of GBP/AUD pays us $0.81 a day in rollover.
 That may not sound like a lot, but it works out to $295.65 of interest a year we will earn.
 And that interest is earned even if the pair doesn’t move a single pip.
-Also considering that we may have only had to post around 1% or less in margin to hold that trade, $295 is a significant percentage return.
+Also considering that we may have only had to post around 2% or less in margin to hold that trade, $295 is a significant percentage return.
 Holding a position long term to collect the interest rate differential is referred to as a “carry trade”, and is one of the most popular strategies in the market.